af83/jquery.mustache/README.md

       -s, --skipi18n        Skip po/mo files update/creation process.
 For this to work, you need to have the po files of the requested languages (even if empty)
+      -o DIR, --output=DIR  Path to the directory where to put generated files.

 ## License